My husband and I appeared on an episode of HGTV's "House Hunters International."

 In addition, Haack agreed to send Hall $100,000 as an "uncharacterized and unallocated sum" within 48 hours of the document's filing.
 The stipulation says he can use the money "for any purpose, including his interim financial needs as well as attorney's fees, costs and forensic accounting fees."

-On December 12, HGTV confirmed that Haack went forward competing against Heather and Tarek solo after she and Hall split.
+On December 12, 2024, HGTV confirmed that Haack went forward competing against Heather and Tarek solo after she and Hall split.

 Haack, Tarek, and Heather continued to share promos for the series without Hall throughout the fall.
-On November 7, Haack wasΒ photographed on the set of "The Flip Off"Β with her ex-husband Ant Anstead.
+On November 7, 2024, Haack wasΒ photographed on the set of "The Flip Off"Β with her ex-husband Ant Anstead.

 Haack and Anstead were estranged after their separation, going through a tumultuous custody battle over their son Hudson in 2022.
-But the pair seem to be on better terms following her split from Hall, with Haack re-following Anstead on Instagram in August, according to People.
+But the pair seem to be on better terms following her split from Hall, with Haack re-following Anstead on Instagram in August 2024, according to People.
 The outlet also reported that Haack told Backgrid she thinks Hudson "deserves" for his parents to "get along."

-Haack also said it would be a "genius 'ratings' idea" to have Anstead on the series after a fan suggested he replace Hall in the comments of one of her Instagram posts in August.
+Haack also said it would be a "genius 'ratings' idea" to have Anstead on the series after a fan suggested he replace Hall in the comments of one of her Instagram posts in August 2024.

-HGTV confirmed on December 12 that Anstead would appear on the series as a judge, along with other home improvement and reality stars like Amanza Smith from "Selling Sunset."
+HGTV confirmed on December 12, 2024, that Anstead would appear on the series as a judge, along with other home improvement and reality stars like Amanza Smith from "Selling Sunset."

 Haack said Hall was 'insecure' in a November interview

-Despite the uncertainty surrounding "The Flip Off," Hall did appear in the season two premiere of HGTV's "Christina in the Country" on November 12.
+Despite the uncertainty surrounding "The Flip Off," Hall did appear in the season two premiere of HGTV's "Christina in the Country" on November 12, 2024.
 The series, which Haack and Hall co-produced, was filmed before they separated.

-The first episode of season two opened with the then-couple speaking at their Newport Beach home, deciding to head to Franklin, Tennessee, for a bit so Haack could renovate some home.
+The first episode of season two opened with the then-couple speaking at their Newport Beach home, deciding to head to Franklin, Tennessee, so Haack could renovate some home.
 They also looked at a house to flip together and decided to buy it as they chatted at a restaurant in the episode.

-In an interview with Entertainment Tonight that aired on November 15, Haack said she "did not enjoy" filming with her ex when discussing "The Flip Off," saying she was glad he was no longer part of the series.
+In an interview with Entertainment Tonight that aired on November 15, 2024, Haack said she "did not enjoy" filming with her ex when discussing "The Flip Off," saying she was glad he was no longer part of the series.

 "It was not fun, to be honest," Haack said of filming with Hall.
 "I did not enjoy filming with him.
 So having split up made this, to be honest, so much easier."